 kubeconfigfile of the earlier-created service account to configure access to the Kubernetes cluster.

-- It should not be deleted once it is in use by the platform.
+- Should not be deleted once it is in use by the platform.

 namespacein the ServiceAccount creation command can be replaced by the desired namespace in which to install YugabyteDB.

 kubectl apply -f https://raw.githubusercontent.com/yugabyte/charts/master/rbac/yugabyte-platform-universe-management-sa.yaml -n <namespace>